rillonline/writing/signs-and-wonders.md

 However Tabitha comes to know Jesus, she becomes one of his disciples and performs good works and makes charitable donations.
 Then she gets sick and dies.
 Nothing out of the ordinary here.
-We have known lots of people like her.
+You have known lots of people like her.
+Good people who give generously to the people around them and then they are gone leaving a hole in your lives no one else can fill.

 Now messengers go to Lydda to ask Peter to come back with them.